julianmarino/evolutionary-action-abstractions/README.md

 Scripts - Here, there are all scripts necessary to run the framework in clusters using torque PBS.

 We advise using the folder Configured Sample as support the initial tests.
 It is fully configured.
+To run that example in any torque PBS cluster, you need to run the 1runGA.sh and after that 2runSOA.sh.
+The first script will run the Genetic Algorithm and the second one will perform the microRTS clients to process all matchs.
+Please, you need to verify all paths inside of these scripts.

 For more informations, please look the article:
 Evolving Action Abstractions for Real-Time Planning in Extensive-Form Games